 What Is Credit?
 How it Impacts Your Life

 Credit – It can be confusing.
 Creditly can help clear up your questions.
-Perhaps one of the most misunderstood, and often frustrating things about the consumer credit industry is how your history affects so many aspects of your life.
-Some things have nothing to do with credit but can, and do affect your well being.
+Perhaps one of the most misunderstood and often frustrating things about the consumer credit industry is how your history affects so many aspects of your life.
+Some things have nothing to do with credit but can and do affect your well-being.

 What does your score affect?
 Lots of things.
-Of course, there’s the obvious: Your score affects what sort of card you can get or if you can take out a loan, because those are credit products.
+Of course, there’s the obvious: Your score affects what sort of card you can get or if you can take out a loan because those are credit products.
 But your history can play a role in all sorts of life events and necessities, like finding a job, getting a cellphone, searching for a place to live and taking out insurance policies.
 We’ll explain a little bit more about what those things have to do with it, but here’s the bottom line: Bad credit can affect so much more than what’s in your wallet.

 What Is Credit?
 Find Out Where You Stand and How Lenders See You

 To begin, grab a copy of your credit report and score.
 This first step is a must toward understanding how it affects your life is to check your standing.
 You can get two of your scores for free on Credit.ly.
 This completely free tool will break down your score into sections and give you a grade for each.
-You’ll see, for example, how your payment history, debt and other factors affect your score, and you’ll get recommendations for steps you can take to improve your it.
+You’ll see, for example, how your payment history, debt and other factors affect your score, and you’ll get recommendations for steps you can take to improve it.
 You’re also entitled to a free annual report from each of the major reporting agencies — Equifax, Experian and TransUnion — once every 12 months.
 Checking your own reports and scores does not affect your credit score.

 What Is Credit?
 Apartments & Rental History – Are You Approved or Denied?

 Landlords, property managers and rental agencies typically review potential tenants’ credit reports.
-They are usually looking for a pattern of missed payments or other negative information on your reports that indicate you may not pay your rent.
+They are usually looking for a pattern of missed payments or other negative information on your reports that indicates you may not pay your rent.
 If you have bad credit, the landlord or property manager may require you to pay a larger deposit.
 (Within state law, of course.)
 Or require you to get a cosigner.
-Or they may reject your rental housing application all together.
+Or they may reject your rental housing application altogether.
 In addition, each time a potential landlord reviews it, it will result in an inquiry on your report that can affect your scores.
 Be careful about applying at several places at once.
 Depending on the scoring model, multiple rental inquiries within a short period of time may be counted as one.
 So you’re not penalized for “shopping around.”

 Traditionally, on-time rent payments did not help your credit because they weren’t reported to reporting agencies.
 But there has been an effort to change that.
 All three bureaus will include your rent payments in your reports if your landlord reports the information to the bureaus.
 And some credit scoring models will include that information in your score.
 An increasing number of property management companies, rent payment-processing companies and landlords now report positive rental history.
 But rent remains an unreliable way to build credit.
 If your landlord does not currently report your rent payments, you can ask them to use a rent-reporting service.
 For example, RentTrack allows you to pay your rent online and reports those rent payments to Experian.